 To progress toward the objectives of the MAMMI project, three paths have been followed in parallel.
 The first path consisted in breaking technical frontiers for the implementation of applications on tabletop devices.
 On this point, the consortium of the project can now rely on solid software tools to build demonstrators that will be supported on several tabletop devices.

-Thanks to the results of the second path, these demonstrators will explore the possible interaction techniques, paving the way to the definition of components really adapted to the users needs and proposing solutions to the HMI challenges imposed by horizontal collaborative workspaces.
+These demonstrators will explore the possible interaction techniques defined in our state of the art, paving the way to the definition of components really adapted to the users needs and proposing solutions to the HMI challenges imposed by horizontal collaborative workspaces.

-The participatory design approach chosen for the next phase will also enable to take into account the results of the third path with the reality of the ATC constraints as they have been defined in our high level requirements.
+The participatory design approach chosen for the next phase will also enable to take into account the reality of the ATC constraints as they have been defined in our high level requirements.
 They will be supported by scenarios around the analysis and the resolution of conflicts, transfer of responsibilities, and inter-sector coordinations, in order to propose innovative tools to increase the flexibility of the organization and the sharing of information.

-The long-term target is now the construction of a real collaborative environment to help the controllers build their goals and decide how to achieve them.
-Through this, we should be able to fulfil the initial objective of the MAMMI project, which is to improve ATCO operation efficiency by enabling controllers to explore the opportunities of a flexible and extensible control position.
+The long term target is now the construction of a real collaborative environment to help the controllers to make their decisions and choose the way they will reach them.
+Through this, we should be able to fulfil the initial objectives of MAMMI which are to improve ATCo operation efficiency by enabling the controllers to use a flexible and extensible control position.